-Cleveland's "ground zero" is the intersection of Superior Avenue and Ontario Street... or technically "was" that intersection, as those two roads no longer actually intersect.
+Cleveland's "ground zero" is the intersection of Superior Avenue and Ontario Street... or more accurately was that intersection, since those two roads no longer actually intersect.
 The blocks comprising all four corners of this former intersection (lower center of the following aerial photo) are referred to collectively as "Public Square":

 |